 Which foods are suitable for an emergency supply?

-Many people are currently thinking about what measures could be taken if there is a prolonged outage in the supply of food, especially.
+Many people are currently wondering what measures could be taken in the event of a prolonged disruption in the supply of food in particular.

-The specter of a blackout (=large-scale power outage for a longer period of time) has been around for a long time.
-Even electricity suppliers openly say that the probability of such an event is very high.
+The specter of a blackout (a widespread power outage lasting for an extended period) has been looming for some time now.
+Even power companies openly admit that the probability of such an event is very high.

-The climate change that is now clearly noticeable does not give rise to particularly hopeful prospects for the future.
-Impending drought catastrophes in one part of the world and floods of unprecedented proportions in the other part can lead to crop failures with dramatic consequences at any time.
+The now clearly noticeable climate change does not exactly inspire hope for the future.
+Threatening droughts in one part of the world and unprecedented floods in another could lead to crop failures with dramatic consequences at any time.

-Finally, the recent terrible tragedy practically on our doorstep puts all of this on top.
+Finally, the recent horrific tragedy practically on our doorstep adds insult to injury.

-Under no circumstances should there be any fear here.
+The intention here is by no means to cause fear.
 Rather, it is a look at facts that worry many people.
-We think it is better to accept circumstances, especially when they are not pleasant, and ask yourself the question: “What can I do in this case?”
+We believe it is better to accept circumstances, especially unpleasant ones, and ask oneself: "What can I do about this?"

 Seedlings and sprouts as an important part of crisis preparedness

-Various organizations, groups and people usually suggest canned food in a variety of forms as food for crisis prevention or emergencies.
-This is certainly very practical for a basic supply of calories due to its long shelf life.
-However, all of these foods lack important vital substances and the freshness that many, especially nutrition-conscious people, value.
-Clearly, in times of crisis, the supply chain for fresh food, including fruit and vegetables, is likely to collapse very quickly.
-You cannot use your own garden, especially in winter.
-Apart from that, many people in the city don't even have their own.
+For emergency preparedness or in case of crisis, various organizations, groups, and individuals often suggest canned goods in a wide variety of forms.
+For basic calorie needs, this is certainly very practical due to their long shelf life.
+However, all these foods lack important nutrients and the freshness that many, especially health-conscious, people value.
+Clearly, in times of crisis, the supply chain for fresh food, including fruits and vegetables, is likely to collapse very quickly.
+Especially in winter, one cannot rely on one's own garden.
+Besides, many people in cities don't even have one.

-Is there a way to produce your own fresh vegetables without a lot of effort and time?
+Is there a way to grow your own fresh vegetables without much effort or time?

 Nature offers us a solution in the form of long-lasting grains and seeds.
-Seeds from a wide variety of plants have the ability to be stored over a period of many years.
-It has been reported that grains of grain several thousand years old were found in Egyptian pyramids and were still capable of germinating.
-If such grains are stored dry and protected from heat, this provides the prerequisites for growing your own sprouts and seedlings.
+Seeds from a wide variety of plants have the ability to be stored for many years.
+It has been reported that several thousand-year-old grains, still capable of germination, were found in Egyptian pyramids.
+If such grains are stored dry and protected from heat, they provide the conditions for growing your own sprouts and seedlings.
 The advantage of growing your own sprouts is the simplicity of the process.
-All that is needed are germinable grains, clean water and a temperature of around 15 °C. needed.
+All you need are viable seeds, clean water, and a temperature of at least 15°C (59°F).

-As soon as these three components come together, the sleeping grains are essentially awakened.
-Stored enzymes start the life process in the grain.
-Young vegetables begin to sprout from the hard, difficult to eat, but full of valuable nutrients.
-These sprouts and seedlings have an extreme density of nutrients, vitamins, minerals, phytochemicals, etc. Therefore, every person who values a balanced diet should consume sprouts every day, not just in times of need.
+As soon as these three components come together, the dormant grains are essentially awakened.
+Stored enzymes initiate the life process within the grain.
+From the hard, somewhat inedible, yet nutrient-rich powerhouse, young vegetables begin to sprout.
+These sprouts and seedlings possess an extremely high density of nutrients, vitamins, minerals, phytochemicals, and more.
+Therefore, anyone who values a balanced diet should consume sprouts daily, not just during times of scarcity.

 How does growing your own sprouts and seedlings work?

-In principle it is very simple and requires little practice.
-It's best to start with germinating seeds, which practically always lead to success.
-These include, for example, mung beans, radishes, alfalfa or even fenugreek or lentils.
-It is always best to have several germinating seeds and mixtures of them, as this covers a broader spectrum of nutrients.
-Because every germination seed has its special strengths, especially when it comes to vitamins and minerals.
+It's actually quite simple and requires little practice.
+The best way to start is with sprouting seeds, which almost always lead to success.
+These include, for example, mung beans, radishes, alfalfa, or even fenugreek or lentils.
+It's always best to use several different types of sprouting seeds and mixtures thereof, as this covers a broader spectrum of nutrients.
+Each type of sprouting seed has its own particular strengths, especially when it comes to vitamins and minerals.

-The next step is to place the selected seed(s) in a bowl of water, ideally overnight.
-The next morning, the now soaked grains are emptied into a sieve and returned to the bowl.
-If necessary, cover it with a plate and let it germinate at room temperature for about 2 days.
-Every evening and morning, rinse the grains with water and through a sieve so that they don't dry out.
-As soon as the sprout is visible by approx. 2-4 mm, the fresh, nutrient-rich wonder things can be eaten.
+The next step is to place the chosen sprouting seeds in a bowl of water, ideally overnight.
+The following morning, empty the now fully saturated seeds into a sieve and return them to the bowl.
+Cover with a plate if desired and allow to germinate at room temperature for approximately two days.
+Rinse the seeds with water and through a sieve each morning and evening to prevent them from drying out.
+Once the sprout is about 2-4 mm long, these fresh, nutrient-rich wonders are ready to eat.

-To make growing sprouts even easier, PepUpLife offers numerous facilities such as ready-filled sprout bags with different varieties or sprout jars with sieve lids and matching seeds.
+To make sprouting even easier, PepUpLife offers numerous conveniences such as ready-filled sprouting bags with various varieties or sprouting jars with sieve lids and matching seeds.

 Conclusion: